Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 More info can be found here: Wikipedia pool table dimensions resource page.

 The minimum space for a table is the playing area plus the length of a cue (58") plus about 6 inches for the back swing, more for comfort, on each side.
-This gives the table:
+This gives:

 44" x 88"